ConstanceBeguier/ConstanceBeguier/README.md

 Hi, I’m @ConstanceBeguier.

-I love applying the latest advances in cryptography (SMC, HE, DP, ZKP) to real world use cases.
+I love applying the latest advances in cryptography (ZKP, SMC, HE) to real world use cases.